Working in education and seeking private health insurance? You might want to consider Teachers Health Fund's range of policy options.

 Teachers Health Fund hospital and extras option

 - StarterPak.
 Designed for young people and offering a range of essential benefits, this policy excludes a range of treatments and services that members are unlikely to need.
-It offers cover for your choice of Agreement private hospital and choice of doctor, as well as procedures like hernias, knee reconstructions, appendix removal and tonsil removal.
+It offers cover for your choice of Agreement Private Hospital and choice of doctor, as well as procedures like hernias, knee reconstructions, appendix removal and tonsil removal.

-Teachers Health Fund emergency ambulance options
+Teachers Health Fund ambulance options

 - Emergency Ambulance.
 While all Teachers Health Fund hospital cover options include Emergency Ambulance cover, this can also be taken out on its own to cover air ambulance and emergency ambulance transport when you are ill or involved in an accident.

 Members of Teachers Health Fund are also able to take advantage of the following extra benefits: